darwinanddavis/SchistoIBM/README.md

 ## Overview

 Individual-based model (IBM) for *Schistosoma mansoni* parasite and *Biomphalaria spp.* snail host population interactions based on dynamic energy budget (DEB) and transmission model.
-Model outlines how resource use by a size-structured host population influences population cycles of hosts and parasites.
+The model outlines how resource use by a size-structured host population influences population cycles of hosts and parasites.
 Host and parasite ecology and energetics are captured using a mechanistic energy budget model and interactions among hosts and parasites are captured by a disease tranmission model.
-Resource use by hosts and thus parasites is captured by the IBM.
+Resource use by hosts and thus parasites is modelled by the IBM.

+**Host**
+Hosts incur costs from infection through damage density _\delta_	and cumulative hazard rate _H_.

+**Parasite**
+The number of free-living miracidia in the environment is based on a probability function (multinomial distribution) of probability of infecting host () .

 *Files:*